SwingGuy1024/SidecarChallenge/README.md

     create user pizza identified WITH mysql_native_password by 'pizza';

 Launch the application and start by adding some menu items.
-This has been tested under Java 8.
-I'm not sure if it will work with later versions.
+This was developed under Java 8 and has been tested running under Java 8 and 12.

 # Notes: